-In the following guest post, Peter Selvin discussed the Fifth Circuit’s July 21, 2021 decision in Landry’s Incorporated v.
-The Insurance Company of the State of Pennsylvania (here), which considered the question of coverage under a commercial general liability policy of damages from a data breach caused by a third-party hacker.
+In an October 19, 2021 decision in Twin City Fire Insurance Co. v.
+Vonachen Services, Inc., the Northern District of Illinois, applying Illinois law, addressed key insurance coverage issues under the D&O and EPL coverage parts of a management liability insurance policy.
+In the following guest post, Peter Selvin reviews and analyzes the decision.
 Selvin is a partner with Los Angeles-based Ervin Cohen & Jessup.
 A version of this article previously was published in the LA Daily Journal.
 I would like to thank Peter for allowing me to publish his article on my site.
 I welcome guest post submissions from responsible authors on topics of interest to this blog’s readers.
 Please contact me directly if you would like to submit a guest post.
 Here is Peter’s article.

 A recurring D&O insurance coverage issue is the availability under a D&O insurance policy of coverage for a Delaware appraisal action.
 As discussed